 Deontay Wilder has described himself as thetoughest hitter at boxing following his seventh-round knockout of Luis Ortiz in Las Vegas on Saturday.

-The Cuban had dominated the first six rounds, but had been knocked to the ground with a right hand that was gorgeous from Wilder, 34.
+The Cuban had dominated the first six rounds, but was knocked to the ground with a right hand that was gorgeous 34, in Wilder.

-He kept the WBC world heavyweight title along with his 42nd win from 43 fights by knockout.
+He kept the WBC world title along with his 42nd triumph by knockout from 43 fights.

-I believe I made my respect to say I am the hardest-hitting puncher in boxing history.
-Stage, said the American.
+I think I made my respect to say I am the hardest-hitting puncher in boxing history.
+Interval, said the American.

-I do exactly what I do time and time again.
-I give people great fights and fantastic knockouts.
+I do everything I really do time and time again.
+I give folks great fights and wonderful knockouts.

-The single fight he hasnt won in his profession was the attraction with Tyson Fury in Los Angeles in December 2018.
-Even then, he put Fury about the canvas.
+Was the draw with Tyson Fury in Los Angeles in December 2018.
+Then, he put Fury in the final round about the canvas.

-But the Alabama boxer feels his achievements deserve recognition.
+However, the Alabama fighter believes his achievements deserve more recognition.

 You have got to give my charge, he said.
-It is sad it took me over 40 struggles to find the recognition I really deserve.
+Its sad that it took me 40 struggles to get the recognition I truly deserve.

-When people see me, they have never seen my own style.
-It took them a while to become accustomed to what I exhibit, my ability I present to boxing.
+When people see me, theyve never seen my own style.
+It took them some time to get accustomed to what I display, my ability that I introduce to boxing.

-It is different to any other fighter.
-Its not textbook.
-You can not actually teach it and thats what makes me unique in the rest of these fighters.
+Its different to every other fighter.
+It is not textbook.
+You cant really teach it and thats exactly what makes me unique from the rest of these fighters.